treee111/wahooMapsCreator/docs/USAGE.md

 For creating maps which include POIs and have them displayed on your Wahoo device, these steps need to be done:
 1. Create custom maps including POIs like [normally](#run-wahoomapscreator-for-your-country), POI's are included per default.

-Actually, wahooMapsCreator includes fuel stations, backeries, cafes and railway stations POI's into the generated maps.
+Actually, wahooMapsCreator includes fuel stations, bakeries, cafes and railway stations POI's into the generated maps.

 2. Copy POIs relevant files to your device
 - [:floppy_disk: docu](COPY_TO_WAHOO.md#copy-relevant-files-for-pois)